November 24, 2014 February 18, 2023

 Ravenous Tooth enemies are your first battle in the Lower Zigazag dungeon.
 They are Rank 7 Elite with 1,660 health.
 These thugs are pretty straightforward–no cheats or special tricks.
 Myth and Death hitters, beware of surprise Ether Shields if you’re going second.
 Clean these guys up and release the first batch of Manders from their cages.

 Optional Boss: In’Zhizor

 There is also a Skeleton Door very close from the first fight, on the island marked on the map to the right.
 If you’ve received a Stone Skeleton Key at some point during your run, or runs before this one, you will be able to unlock the door.

-Inside the door, you will encounter In’Zhizor, who is an Ice Boss with 7,320 health.
-He is joined by three Death Condemned Soldiers, 1,970 health.
+Inside the door, you will encounter In’Zhizor, who is a Rank 8 Ice Boss with 5,855 health.
+He is joined by three Death Condemned Soldiers, 1,575 health.
 In’Zhizor does not have any cheats, so just clear out any Tower Shields as you prepare and unleash your kill shot.

 Fight 2 – Boss: Kus’Bhid

 Kus’Bhid is the first boss of the instance, and he’s no slouch.
+He is a Rank 8 Fire Boss with 5,030 health, and is joined by 3 Rank 7 Elite Ravenous Tooth with 1,660 health.
 The purple Krok isn’t too threatening, but he is packing some cheats.

 Power Link – While there is a life minion alive, it will on occasion cast a Brilliant light which triggers Kus’Bhid to cast a Link cheat, added to whatever other cheat he does that round.